Vicente Lucas

-Vicente da Fonseca Lucas (born 24 September 1935), known simply as Vicente, is a Portuguese retired footballer who played as a central defender.
+Vicente da Fonseca Lucas (24 September 1935 – 14 April 2026), known simply as Vicente, was a Portuguese footballer who played as a central defender.

 Playing career

 Born in Lourenço Marques, Portuguese Mozambique, Vicente spent 13 seasons in the Primeira Liga with C.F.
 Os Belenenses, making his debut in 1954 and winning the Taça de Portugal six years later.
 He earned 20 caps for Portugal, his debut coming on 3 June 1959 in a 1–0 win against Scotland.

 Vicente was picked for the squad that appeared in the 1966 FIFA World Cup in England.
 As his team went on to finish in third position, he played all the group stage matches plus the 5–3 quarter-final win against North Korea; he was accused of fouling Pelé in the 3–1 group phase victory over Brazil, when it was in fact his teammate João Morais who was responsible.

-Vicente quit football after the World Cup due to a serious eye injury after a piece of glass hit the organ in a car accident, aged 31.
+Vicente quit football after the World Cup due to a serious eye injury after he was hit by a piece of glass in a car accident, aged 31.
 He was remembered for several perfect markings of the best players of his time without making any foul, and was cited by Pelé as the greatest defender that he ever played against.